 A large coal-mining company with multiple mines and draglines in Australia was performing well on international benchmarks for dragline productivity.
 However, there was still room to improve.
 We helped our client generate, prioritise and implement improvement ideas to increase productivity by 15% – the equivalent of gaining one extra dragline across their fleet without the typical $100m capital cost of purchasing a new one.

-PIP clearly stood out.
+Partners in Performance clearly stood out.
 And the primary reason for me was sustainability.
-The tools that PIP brought were firstly themselves: the quality of people with a strong operational background and good leadership qualities.
+The tools they brought were firstly themselves: the quality of people with a strong operational background and good leadership qualities.
 There was a definite focus on delivering outcomes: so getting on to the ground with our people, helping our people deliver outcomes.
-Our utilisation is [the] best amongst the Energy Group within Rio Tinto Coal Australia; by a long shot.
-Month-to-date we're running at 39 loads per day out of each truck.
+Our utilisation is [the] best amongst the Energy Group; by a long shot.
+Month-to-date were running at 39 loads per day out of each truck.
 Historically we were down as low as 22.
-I'd recommend PIP to anybody else.CAMERON HALFPENNY
+I’d recommend Partners in Performance to anybody else.CAMERON, GENERAL MANAGER, COAL MINING INDUSTRY